Bruschi die casting BLOG. Stay on top of the Industry

 Due to middle class consumer in emerging economies, commodity prices have been raised up and western manufacturers are paying the price for that.

 According to the Brookings Institution the global middle class is expected to rise from 3 billions in 2015, to over 5 billions in 2030.
 This forecast is about global situation, but most of this increase will be in Asia.
-If, in addition to this, you consider the fluctuations between euro and dollar this opens an interested scenario.
+If, in addition to this, you consider the fluctuations between euro and dollar this opens an interesting scenario.

 How to manage commodity prices volatility in metal terms